 Difficulty: Easy with a few medium sections

-Below is a useful map that you can reference throughout the remainder of the guide
+In order to better visualize the hike, below is a useful map that you can reference throughout the remainder of the guide.

 1) You can do this walk in the opposite direction (from Manly to the Spit Bridge).
 In my opinion though, it is much nicer ending the walk in Manly, where you can explore the town and head on off to the beach at the end of the walk.

-2) From time to time you should see signs pointing you towards a low tide route or a high tide route alternative.
+2) As mentioned, from time to time you should see signs pointing you towards a low tide route or a high tide route alternative.
 Since some of the walk is done very close to the water, during high tide these parts may not be passable.
-If this is the case you will need to take the high tide option further away from the water’s edge (shown in the map above).
+If this is the case you will need to take the high tide option further away from the water’s edge.
 Check the latest Sydney tide tables before you go.

 If taking public transportation, which would be a cheap ($2-$3 AUD) and convenient option, hop on a bus towards the Spit Bridge and get off at the “Spit West Reserve, Spit Rd” stop.
 The stop is BEFORE the bridge, not the stop after (which is what Google Maps initially told me to do).